thoughtspot/ts-chart-sdk/README.md

 #### renderChart (Doc)

 This `renderChart (Doc)` function is required to render the chart implemented in your code.
-This function ensures that every time `chartContext` tries to re-render the chart due to some data or chart model changes, the rendered chart is updated.
+This function ensures that every time `chartContext` tries to re-render the chart due to the changes in data or chart model, the chart rendered in your application is updated.

 > **Note**:
 You can control render and re-render by implementing more granular control for the updates on data, visual props, or chart model.